patux/mydevstack/README.md

 **IMPORTANT NOTES**

-  * Once puppet finishes, The devstack install process is kicked into the background.
+  * Once puppet finishes, **The devstack install process is kicked into the background**.
 You still have to wait for devstack to finish.
-The standard output of the install is redirected to /opt/stack/logs/stack.sh.log and /tmp/devstack-install.log
+Instlaler Logs  **/opt/stack/logs/stack.sh.log** and **/tmp/devstack-install.log**
   * Use etc/common-sample.yaml as a guide to create etc/common.yaml to build your environment
   * If you are not behind a proxy do not set them in the yaml file
+  * Devstack credentials: admin/password and demo/password

 ## Instructions
 ### Get the code and prepare the environment